S-PScripts/incognito-v123/README.md

 3. Do CTRL+T and you're now in Incognito mode! <br>
 4. Reconnect to your normal Wifi. <br>
  -> You can also right click the top of the tab then click "Show as tab" to open Incognito. <br>

-# Instructions (v128-v129):
-1. Go to chrome://flags#temporary-unexpire-flags-m124 if you are on v126
-chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126)
-2. Enable it.
-3. Restart.
-4. Follow the rest of the original instructions.
-If you updated from v127 to v128, don't forget to re-enable chrome://flags/#captive-portal-popup-window.

 # Instructions (v130+):
 ### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.
 1. Connect to EE Wifi.
 2. A sign in pop up should appear from your Wifi.
 Click Sign in.
 3. CTRL+T is pointless since it now opens a normal tab.
 You will need to follow the following instructions (and yes, this is the same as the ee-exploit).
+4. Accept all cookies.
+5. Click Buy Now.
+You can click any of them.
-4. Change your Wifi back.
+6. Change your Wifi back.
-5. Click the EE icon at the top left of the page.
+7. Click the EE icon at the top left of the page.
 You will be at EE's hotspot home page.
-6. Scroll to the bottom.
+8. Scroll to the bottom.
 You will see that you can go to the EE STORE.
 Click Shop now.
-7. You will now be at the EE STORE home page.
+9. You will now be at the EE STORE home page.
 Accept all cookies.
-8. Scroll to the bottom and click Privacy policy - this is under the Information header at the right.
+10. Scroll to the bottom and click Privacy policy - this is under the Information header at the right.
-9. Click "Please click here to view the BT Privacy Policy."
+11. Click "Please click here to view the BT Privacy Policy."
-10. You will now be at BT's privacy policy page.
+12. You will now be at BT's privacy policy page.
 Accept all cookies.
-11. Click Contact BT at the bottom of the page - it's at the bottom left.
+13. Click Contact BT at the bottom of the page - it's at the bottom left.
-12. At the bottom of this BT page, click the SMALL Youtube icon - it's at the bottom right.
+14. At the bottom of this BT page, click the SMALL Youtube icon - it's at the bottom right.
-13. You are now on Youtube!
+15. You are now on Youtube!
 You're very close Click Accept all.
-14. In Youtube's sidebar, click Privacy.
+16. In Youtube's sidebar, click Privacy.
-15. Scroll to the bottom of Google's privacy page.
+17. Scroll to the bottom of Google's privacy page.
-16. Click the small Google text.
+18. Click the small Google text.
-17. Click Accept Cookies on Google's search page and you have successfully completed this exploit.
+19. Click Accept Cookies on Google's search page and you have successfully completed this exploit.

 # Notes:
 -> Extensions can't block you! <br>